vimalmenon/backend.completeautomate/README.md

   - [ ] Show Graph next to Edit button to show Graph
   - [ ] Ability to perform all tasks from GUI

+- Naming convention for generator
+  - Updater (Update data to source)
+  - Suggester (Suggest for Something)
+  - Creator (Create Data on DB)
+  - Analyzer - (Analysis the data)

 **Ideas / Low Priority:**